Chris Brown Gets Checked By Neymar After Following Bruna Marquezine On IG

 A post shared by Bruna Marquezine ♡ (@brumarquezine) on

-Currently, Chris Brown has yet to reply to Neymar’s request for a “private” chat regarding his girlfriend Bruna Marquezine.
-However, the singer recently took to Instagram to blast social media users who continue to show a vested interest in his dating life while suggesting that he’ll “be seen with whoever [he] wants to be seen with.”
+Currently, Chris Brown has yet to reply to Neymar’s request for a “private” chat regarding his girlfriend Bruna Marquezine, however, the singer recently took to Instagram to blast social media users who continue to show a vested interest in his dating life while suggesting that he’ll “be seen with whoever [he] wants to be seen with.”

 Earlier this month, Chris Brown took to Instagram to share a series of videos in which he combatted recent reports of drug abuse and allegations of displaying violent behavior towards his employees while also dispelling interest surrounding his on-again, off-again relationship with Karrueche Tran as well as rumored girlfriends Krista Santiago and Vanessa Vargas.